Godus: Development

+In February 2016, 22cans released a new early access game titled Godus Wars, a combat-focused, real-time strategy singleplayer game based on the original Godus.
+Godus Wars was made available at no additional cost to existing Godus owners.
+Simultaneously, it was offered as an independent product available for separate purchase.
+The purchase of Godus Wars also included Godus, while Godus still remained available on the Steam store.
+22cans also announced they would continue development on Godus by adding multiplayer to Godus Wars, though this feature never came to fruition.
+Upon its release, Godus Wars also included micro-transactions for more content.
+In response to significant negative feedback from customers, 22cans CEO Simon Phillips responded and the studio removed the micro-transactions.
+The contract of the lead developer of the game, Konrad Naszynski, expired 28 June 2016, and it was reported that no one remained working on the PC version.

-In a December 2021 interview, Molyneux stated that "we are announcing our first new set of features for Godus in almost two years and that should be coming out before Christmas."
-It was not released before or after the Christmas timeframe, and nothing has been heard about the update since the interview.
+In a December 2021 interview, Molyneux stated that, "we are announcing our first new set of features for Godus in almost two years and that should be coming out before Christmas."
+The features were never released and the final update to Godus, aside from the release of Godus Wars in 2016, was on 2 April 2015.

+As of 14 December 2023, the game is no longer available for purchase as on Steam, but is still available on mobile devices.

 Reception

-Eurogamer's Tom Bramwell expressed concern that successful game designers were funding their projects using Kickstarter, stating: "I'm looking at Kickstarter through the prism of Molyneux and Braben and Schafer and Fargo reaching out of their mansions and rattling their golden cups in my direction.
-They instantly put me in the mentality of a consumer [...] weighing up a pre-order against the potential fiction of their oft-broken pre-release promises. [...]
-It's not wrong because they are taking advantage of people – which may or may not be the case – but because this is absolutely not what Kickstarter is about."
+Eurogamer's Tom Bramwell expressed concern that successful game designers were funding their projects using Kickstarter, stating:

 PC Gamer expressed similar concern: "one wonders if Molyneux couldn't have handled his own funding".
 Molyneux responded, saying, "I don't see why I, with my background, should be precluded from [Kickstarter].
 I made the choice when I left Microsoft to become a small developer again and to define myself like a small developer defines itself, and that is someone who takes unbelievable risks – foolish risks like releasing Curiosity and doing Kickstarter."
 Molyneux also said that he invested a lot of his own money into the development studio 22cans.

 Additional criticisms were made over the freemium model chosen for the iOS version.
 Gamers and Kickstarter supporters have reacted negatively to the broken promises by Molyneux, and demands for refunds or apologies have not been met or addressed.